 How do we PAT test?

 With engineers all around the country, we work quickly and flexibly to suit your business needs.
-If your business is based on multiple sites, we complete your PAT testing to a consistent standard within the same month, or, during a time frame that suits you.
+If your company is based over multiple sites, we complete your PAT testing to a consistent standard within the same month, or, during a time frame that suits you.

-So you can easily keep track of testing dates but just in case you forget, we’ll send you a reminder.
+This enables you to easily keep track of testing dates but just in case you forget as we’ll send you a reminder.

 How much does a PAT test cost?

 We give you a bespoke quote based on the needs of your business.
 We have a unique pricing structure so if you’d like your electrical appliances inspecting, get in touch to hear our competitive rates.

-As part of our service you’ll receive a full report, certification and, if needed, out of hours testing at no extra cost.
+As part of our service you’ll receive a full report, certificate and, if needed, out of hours testing included in the price.